-GuildHE is an officially recognised representative body for UK Higher Education.
-Our members include universities, university colleges, further education colleges and specialist institutions from both the traditional and private (“not for profit” and “for profit”) sectors.
-Member institutions include some major providers in professional subject areas including art, design and media, music and the performing arts; agriculture and food; education; business and law, the built environment; health and sports.
+GuildHE is an officially recognised representative body for UK Higher Education, championing distinction and diversity in the sector.
+Our 55+ members include universities, university colleges, further education colleges and specialist institutions.
+Member institutions include some major providers in professional subject areas including art, design and media, music and the performing arts; agriculture and food; education; business and law, theology, the built environment; health and sports.

-The strength of GuildHE in contrast with university “mission” groups is its position alongside UUK and the AoC as a formal representative body.
+The strength of GuildHE – in contrast with university “mission” groups – is its position alongside Universities UK (UUK) and the Association of Colleges (AoC) as a formal representative body.

 By 2025 we want to see our members and the wider HE sector providing the skills, practical research and innovation that industries and individuals need in the changing world of work as well as enriching all our lives by nurturing creativity, critical thinking, scholarship and free expression.
 They will be outward looking institutions, environmentally responsible and a source of civic pride, helping the community to flourish and connecting their place to the rest of the world.
 We want students to have real choice of excellent teaching in a diverse range of learning environments whenever in life they want to access it.
 We believe diversity is the key to excellence.
 Our vision supports these goals – as an influential advocate for our members we will be constantly arguing for government policies that recognise higher education’s diverse strengths, fund it fairly and sustainably in return for proper scrutiny and hold it to account for its contribution to wide societal values not narrow economic returns.